no-glue/Forkpiler/README.md

 Just ./Main <file to compile> in the directory you ran ghc.
 Make sure the file is in the same folder.

 # Assignment 1
 All of the test files and the test writeup are in the assignment 1 folder.
 All of the working code is currently on branch master.
+If I do any work on it over the next few weeks I'll move to another branch.